-Yes, it is established case law that decisions of the board in compliance with the business judgement rule do not constitute a breach of duty, even if such decisions prove to be wrong retrospectively (see question 16).
+It is established case law that decisions of the board in compliance with the business judgement rule do not constitute a breach of duty, even if these decisions prove to be wrong retrospectively.
 To be compliant with the business judgement rule the board must apply the following principles when making business decisions:

-- unbiased and independent board and no conflicts of interest; - decision-making process based on appropriate information; - consideration of alternative scenarios; and - test of justifiability.
+- · an unbiased and independent board and no conflicts of interest; - a decision-making process based on appropriate information; - · consideration of alternative scenarios; and - test of justifiability.